 - When installed for children who can maintain head and neck control, the Emblem and Allegiance can be installed as upright as 30 degrees.

 Diono multimode car seats have one rear facing recline setting.
 That tends to make them fairly huge front to back unless you purchase a separate Angle Adjuster.

 This foam block sits under the Diono harnessed car seats and can raise the recline angle significantly.

 Here are two Diono convertible car seats installed rear facing — one has the angle adjuster in place, while the other doesn’t.

 No Recline Requirements

 Some car seats have no specific requirements around rear facing recline angles.

-At the moment, this group is limited to the Nuna RAVA.
 The advantage of not having a specific recline requirement is that the seat can be installed as upright as necessary.

 Hopefully, this overview will help you grow more familiar with the type of recline indicator on your child’s car seat.
 They come in many shapes and sizes but all exist to do one thing: help your kiddo ride safely.